FOREX-Dollar pushes higher after strong U.S. growth data

 “I don’t see this changing the Fed.
 Incrementally it’s better,” he said, referring to expectations that the Fed will start tightening monetary policy in mid-2015.

-While the United States is heading toward raising interest rates, the opposite is expected in the euro zone and Japan, putting the dollar at a distinct yield advantage that has already pushed it to multi-year highs.
+While the U.S. is heading towards raising interest rates, the opposite is expected in the euro zone and Japan, putting the dollar at a distinct yield advantage that has already pushed it to multi-year highs.

-After the GDP data, the dollar extended gains against a basket of currencies to its highest level in over eight years.
-The dollar index was trading up 0.36 percent at 90.093, its highest level since April 2006.
+After the GDP data, the dollar extended its gains against a basket of currencies to its highest level in over 8 years.
+The dollar index was trading up 0.36 percent at 90.093, its highest since April 2006.

 The currency was also buffeted by the Greek Parliament’s failure to elect a new president, opening the possibility of early elections in which the anti-bailout Syriza party could take power.